top of page

 Is it common for a hydrosol to become contaminated?

-We take great care in sterilizing our equipment, distilling our hydrosol to the proper pH, and follow Good Manufacturing Practices throughout the distillation and bottling process of our hydrosols.
+We take great care in sanitizing our equipment, distilling our hydrosol to the proper pH, and follow Good Manufacturing Practices throughout the distillation and bottling process of our hydrosols.
 We have never experienced a contaminated hydrosol from properly cared for hydrosols.

 How do you know these un-preserved hydrosols are safe?